selinananana/Adversarial-Robustness-of-Genomic-Foundation-Models/README.md

 # Genomic Adversarial Robustness

-> A reinforcement-learning pipeline for adversarial robustness evaluation of DNA sequence classifiers using biologically constrained synonymous codon substitutions.

----

 ## Overview

 This project investigates whether genomic foundation models can be fooled by **synonymous nucleotide mutations** — edits that change the DNA sequence but leave the encoded protein intact.
 A PPO agent navigates the synonymous-substitution space to find minimal edit paths that defeat a classifier.

-**Key question:** How many silent codon swaps does it take to make a promoter look like a non-promoter to a deep learning model?
+**Key question:** How many codon swaps does it take to make a promoter look like a non-promoter to a deep learning model?

 ## Models